athack-ctf/chall2025-tldr-too-long-didnt-read/README.md

 ## Description

-A challenge involving breaking an ad-hoc password hashing scheme to login as a valid user into a forum called TL;DR (Too Long; Didn't Read).
+A challenge involving breaking an ad-hoc password hashing scheme to login as a valid user into a forum called TL;DR. (Too Long; Didn't Read).

 **IMPORTANT:** This description will **NOT** be shared with participants.